 POSTSECONDARY ENROLLMENT OPTION (PSEO)

-The Post-Secondary Enrollment Options (PSEO) program allows high school juniors and seniors to take college courses—either part-time or full-time—at participating two-year and four-year institutions.
+The Post-Secondary Enrollment Options (PSEO) program enables high school juniors and seniors to enroll in college courses—either part-time or full-time—at participating two-year and four-year institutions.
 These courses earn both high school and college credit.
 Sophomores are eligible to take one Career and Technical Education (CTE) course.
 Tuition, fees, and required textbooks are covered through the program; however, transportation is not provided.

-Each college or university sets its own eligibility requirements, and students must meet application deadlines: May 30 for fall semester and October 30 for spring semester.
+Each college or university sets its own eligibility requirements, and students must meet application deadlines: May 30 for the fall semester and October 30 for the spring semester.

 PSEO students are considered college students, which means parents will not have access to grades or be able to contact the college for information.
-Since participation in PSEO establishes a student’s permanent college transcript, it is important for students to select courses thoughtfully to ensure academic success.
+Since participation in PSEO is recorded on a student’s permanent college transcript, it is essential for students to select courses thoughtfully to ensure academic success.

 Wayzata High School awards 1 high school credit for every 2 college credits earned through PSEO.
 Students are responsible for choosing courses that fulfill all WHS graduation requirements.